orb-community/orb-website/docs/install.md

 1. The **Orb Agent** which is a lightweight observability agent that is deployed to all of the infrastructure that you wish to monitor

 The **Control Plane** may be [self-hosted](#self-host) or you may use the free [Orb SaaS](#saas) service.
 Self-hosting gives you full privacy and control but is more complex.
-On the other hand, SaaS allows you to get up and running quickly since you only need to create a free account and install the **Orb Agent** to your infrastructure.
+On the other hand, SaaS allows you to get up and running quickly since you only need to create a free account on orb.live and then install the **Orb Agent** to your infrastructure.

 ## SaaS
 The Orb software-as-a-service platform ([orb.live](http://orb.live)) is now in active development.
 This free service allows you to enjoy